Kapiainen/Lauhdutin/Readme.md

 Filters can be applied by left-clicking on the magnifying glass in the toolbar, which becomes visible when you nudge the top of the skin.
 Filters can be removed by either right-clicking on the magnifying glass or by applying a blank filter.

+# Sorting
+The icon in the middle of the toolbar shows and controls the sorting mode.
+Left-clicking on this icon will cycle through the different sorting modes (alphabetically, most recently played, and total hours played).
+Right-clicking on this icon will reverse the order of the current list of sorted games.

 # Bangs
 There are settings for executing [bangs](https://docs.rainmeter.net/manual/bangs/) under specific circumstances.
 Double, `"`, and single, `'`, quotation marks have to be replaced with grave accents (or backticks), ``` ` ```!
 Multiple bangs can be executed by enclosing each bang in square brackets (e.g. ```[!ActivateConfig `SomeConfigName`][!Log `Starting a game`]```).